themagiccog/Infrastructure-as-Code-Packer-Terraform/README.md

 ```

 ### Create a Resource Group
-The first thing we need to do before creating any resource on Azure is to create a resourc group.
+The first thing we need to do before creating any resource on Azure is to create a resource group.
 Resource Groups are containers that hold all the resources together.
 To create the resource group, we use the command  ```az group create``` as shown below:
 ```PowerShell
 az group create -n $rg_name -l $rg_location
 ```
-Output:
+>*output similar to:*
 ```PowerShell
 {
   "id": "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myproject-rg",